 To measure and monitor our progress, a Performance Management Framework and Policy was developed and is in place and it is reviewed regularly (annually).
 Key performance indicators have been refined in support of the municipality's development priorities and objectives aligned with the organizational structure in line with the Integrated Development Plan framework (indexing) to ensure consistency in measuring and reporting on long terms strategies and projects.
-Measurable performance targets with regard to each of these development priorities and objectives were established and are reflected on the Organisational Performance Management Scorecard attached to the Integrated Development Plan review.
+Measurable performance targets with regard to each of these development priorities and objectives were established and are reflected on the Organisational Performance Management Scorecard attached to the Integrated Development Plan and is reviewed annually together with the Integrated Development Plan review.
 A process to ensure regular reporting is in place and gets reported quarterly to the Council via the Performance Audit Committee.